 Training advice from England Athletics: Issue 1.
-The training tips to help you prepare for your race
+Prepare for your race

 Here at Sports Tours International we are immensely proud to be the official active holiday partner for England Athletics.
 In conjunction with England Athletics, we want to help you prepare for your race with a few extra training tips.
 Whilst there are hundreds of training plans and tips out there, we want to bring you the best, and, as such have enlisted the advice of England Athletics and their experienced coaching team.